-- Debt securities comprise Group's investment in: (i) - Bahrain Sovereign Bonds amounting BD 7.2 million (2019: BD 34.5 million).
-These bonds have maturity dates ranging from 2020 to 2023, carry a fixed semi-annual coupon interest ranging from 5.5% to 6.125% per annum on the face value. - Treasury bills amounting to BD 0.5 million (2019: Nil).
-These bills have maturity dates up to 3 months and carry interest ranging from 2.20% to 2.21% per annum on the face value.
-At 31 December 2020, all of these bills were classified under current assets as maturing within 12 months. - (ii) Equity securities at FVOCI include: - BD 3.8 million (2019: BD 3.8 million) representing market value of equity investment in Etihad Atheeb Telecommunications Company ("the investee"), a company listed on Saudi Stock Exchange.
-In 2020, there was no change in the market value of the investment. - BD 2.1 million (2019: BD 1.5 million) representing Group's investment in Al Waha Venture Capital Fund of Funds, which is closed ended Bahrain domiciled PIU managed by Bahrain Development Bank.
-The current cost represents the net asset value of the fund which approximates its fair value.
+- 16. Investments (continued) - (i) Debt securities comprise Group's investment in: - Bahrain Sovereign Bonds amounting to BD 7.0 million (2020: BD 7.2 million).
+These bonds have maturity dates ranging from 2022 to 2023, carry a fixed semi-annual coupon interest ranging from 5.5% to 6.125% per annum on the face value.
+At 31 December 2021, BD 3.5 million (2020: nil) of these bonds were classified under current assets as maturing within next 12 months. - Treasury bills amounting to BD 0.1 million (2020: BD 0.5 million) These bills have maturity dates up to 3 months and carry interest ranging from 2.20% to 2.21% per annum on the face value.
+At 31 December 2021, all of these bills were classified under current assets as maturing within 12 months. - (ii) Equity securities at FVOCI include: - BD 10.1 million (2020: BD 3.8 million) representing market value of equity investment in Etihad Atheeb Telecommunications Company ("Atheeb"), a company listed on Saudi Stock Exchange. - BD 4.1 million (2020: BD 2.1 million) representing Group's investment in Al Waha Venture Capital Fund of Funds, which is closed ended Bahrain domiciled PIU managed by Bahrain Development Bank.
+The carrying value represents the net asset value of the fund which approximates its fair value. - (iii) Investment properties comprise Group's investment in certain land plots in an overseas territory that were acquired during 2018 as part of an exchange transaction and are fair valued at 31 December 2021 based on management estimates.

-18. Trade and Other Receivables
+17. Trade and Other Receivables